General Request Forms:

 As of August 1, 2018, John Carroll University is a tobacco-free campus.
 Therefore, smoking is not permitted in campus housing or on campus grounds.

-In the residential living areas, residential students are allowed to possess tobacco products in their rooms/house/duplex.
+In university-sponsored housing, residential students are allowed to possess tobacco products in their rooms/house/duplex.
 Tobacco products include, but are not limited to, cigarettes (clove, bidis, kreteks); cigars and cigarillos; pipes; and all forms of smokeless tobacco.
 While residential students may possess tobacco products, the use of tobacco products in residential areas or on John Carroll’s campus is prohibited as defined by the university’s Tobacco-Free policy.

 The possession or use of Juuls, Vape pens, e-cigarettes, hookahs, and/or associated paraphernalia is not permitted in residential living areas.